 The following points summarize recent hotel and air passenger trends for Chicago:

-- The Chicago Central Business District has 111 hotel properties comprising more than 38,000rooms.
-Recently opened hotels include the Chicago Athletic Association Hotel (241 rooms), AC by Marriott (217 rooms), and Freehand Hotel & Hostel (215 rooms).
+- The Chicago Central Business District has 115 hotel properties comprising 39,098 rooms.
+Recently opened hotels include Virgin Hotel Chicago (250 rooms), the Chicago Athletic Association Hotel (241 rooms) and the Freehand Hostel and Hotel (217 rooms).

-- O’Hare – the world’s busiest airport in terms of flight operations – and Midway International airports served a combined 8.12 million air passengers in April 2015, a 7.9% increase year-over-year.
+- O’Hare – the world’s busiest airport in terms of flight operations – and Midway International airports served a combined 8.19 million air passengers in March 2016, a 0.5% increase over last March.

 Chaired by Mayor Rahm Emanuel, World Business Chicago is the public-private partnership leading the Plan for Economic Growth and Jobs in order to drive business development, cultivate talent, and put Chicago at the forefront of the global economy.